 Most employees are entitled to receive at least a minimum wage for each hour worked.
 Certain exceptions apply that would prevent an employer from having to pay an employee or all of its employees minimum wages.

 The current federal minimum wage is set at $7.25 per hour for each hour worked.
 The Florida minimum wage has exceeded the federal minimum wage since June 1, 2011.
 The 2012 minimum wage was set at $7.79 per hour.
 The 2013 Florida minimum wage was set at $7.79 per hour.
 The 2014 Florida minimum wage was set at $7.93 per hour.
-The Florida minimum wage has since been set at $8.05 per hour since January 1, 2015.
+The Florida minimum wage was set at $8.05 per hour from January 1, 2015 to December 31, 2016.
+The The Florida minimum wage was set at $8.10 per hour for all of calendar year 2017.
+The Florida minimum wage rose to $8.25 per hour for 2018.
+The current Florida minimum wage for 2019 is $8.46 per hour.

 Some minimum wage violations can be obvious - like when an employer pays less than the current minimum wage for each hour worked.
-Another obvious violation occurs when an employer pays a salary that, when spread over the number of hours worked, does not add up to the minimum wage for each hour worked.
+Another obvious violation occurs when an employer pays a salary that, when spread over (divided by) the number of hours worked, does equal at least the minimum wage for each hour worked.
 Other times, minimum wage violations are not as obvious.
-These minimum wage violations can occur when an employer requires its workers to spend money (known as a "kickback") that reduces the employee's wages to below the minimum wage.
+These minimum wage violations can occur when an employer requires its workers to spend money (known as a "kickback") that reduces the employee's wages to below the minimum wage for such things as gas, tolls, mileage, or uniforms.
 Employers also violate the law by misclassifying an employee as an independent contractor when she/he is really an employee.

 Servers, bartenders, and other tipped employees who rely on tips to supplement their income can be paid less than the full minimum wage under certain circumstances.
 For a more in-depth discussion of how the minimum wage laws affect tipped employees, please take a look at my page on Tipped Employees.